 In other words, bromine in corrupting your thyroid hormone and makes you become hypothyroid.
-You are hypothyroid because you are poisoned with bromine even though you're thyroid hormones are normal.
+You are hypothyroid because you are poisoned with bromine even though your thyroid hormones are normal.

 The second problem with hypothyroid is that the thyroid receptor becomes "sleepy" as well with xenoestrogen exposure.
 Estrogen in synergy with xenoestrogens tell the body to build up fat for the pregnancy.
 How does it tell the body to build up fat the pregnancy?
 Xenoestrogens and estrogen together lower your metabolism by reducing the sensitivity of your thyroid receptor.
 You become less sensitive to thyroid hormone because xenoestrogens are telling your body to become fat.
 Xenoestrogens tell your body to be fat.

 Removing xenoestrogens many times causes loss of fat.
 The fat can sometimes release xenoestrogens stored in the fat.
 These released xenoestrogens can make your adenomyosis worse.